mverleg/number2name/README.md

 You can easily use your own character sets using `number2name::Charset`.

-Or use one of the built-in ones:
+Or use one of the built-in ones (make sure to import from this library, e.g. `use ::number2name::BASE64`):

 * **HEX** (case-insensitive) / **HEXLOWERCASE** (case-sensitive)